TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.10.3 - 20.02.2023

 * Added small window with infos about unit.

-v0.10.2 - 19.02.2023

-* New class: Building;
-* Units can collide with buildings but cannot shot to them.

 <p align="center">
   <img src="screens/screenshot2_20230115.png" alt="Tomasz Empire 20022 - Fleet">